Toyota Belta: Powertrain

-1.0 L 1KR-FE (top) and 1.3 L 2SZ-FE (bottom) engines, exclusive for Japanese market Belta (FWD only).

-1.5 L 1NZ-FE engine (and the identical 1.3 L 2NZ-FE), offered for international market and Belta with AWD system (2NZ-FE).

-1.6 L 1ZR-FE engine, exclusive for Chinese market Vios.

 The Japanese market Belta retains the 1.3 L 2NZ-FE engine for its all-wheel drive model, similar to the Platz.
 However, the 1.5 L 1NZ-FE engine is not available for the Belta.
 Instead, two new engines are offered exclusively for this market: the straight-three 1.0 L 1KR-FE engine, which replaces the older inline-four 1.0 L 1SZ-FE engine, and the additional 1.3 L 2SZ-FE engine.
 These new engines were co-developed with Daihatsu and are only available with a CVT and front-wheel drive.

 As for the Yaris sedan and Vios, it retained the same 1.3 L 2NZ-FE and 1.5 L 1NZ-FE engines from their predecessors.
 A non-VVTi version of the smaller engine is also available for markets that still use leaded petrol.
 In some markets where the Corolla was offered with 1.4–1.5 L engine options, only the 1.3 L 2NZ-FE engine was offered to avoid cannibalizing the Corolla's market share.
 The 5-speed C-series manual transmissions were also changed from C150/154 to the newer C50/54, while the 4-speed U441E and U340E automatic transmissions were retained, with the latter now requiring low-viscosity ATF-WS automatic transmission fluid type instead of ATF-IV.

 In China, the base model Vios is powered by a 1.3 L 2NZ-FE engine just like the international model, which uniquely replaced the 2SZ-FE engine.
 The higher model, however, boasts a bigger 1.6 L 1ZR-FE Dual VVT-i engine from Corolla, rather than the 1.5 L 1NZ-FE unit.